Mlg29/Naijahacks2019-team-innovators/README.md

 Using yarn

 yarn install

 Using npm

 npm install

 Start watching the file and changes

 Using yarn

 yarn run watch

 Using npm

 npm run watch

-Start the development server to serve static files and connect to database Using yarn
+Start the development server to serve static files and connect to database

+Using yarn

 yarn run serve

 Using npm

 npm run serve

-Start project to test from the browser
+Start project to test from the

 Using yarn

 yarn start

 Using npm

 npm start